gemmagothard/ephys_code/README.md

 # ephys_code
-Code used to analyse opsin in vitro ephys data, from Akerman lab, Oxford.
+Code used to analyse in vitro ephys data, from Akerman lab, Oxford.
 Code written by Gemma Gothard.

 Used for a range of stimuli in paired whole-cell patch clamp recordings in voltage clamp; including opsin stimulation, spontaneous recordings, voltage steps